 Removals from the UK to Switzerland are no easy task, and you’ll likely want a trusted removal company to help.
 Our list of the top UK international removal companies is a great place to start.
 We also recommend comparing companies and reading reviews.

 Start early!
-You should aim to start at least a month in advance to give yourself time and reduce stress.
+You should aim to start at least a month in advance for removals to Switzerland to give yourself time and reduce stress.
 You should also follow our expert packing guide to avoid any disasters!

 We can imagine you don’t want to leave anyone behind, so if you would like to move your pet to Switzerland, just be sure that they have: